kalyanitiwari-java-lab/nd035-project01-chatroom/README.md

 # nd035-chatroom-project
 This is Chat Room project for Java Developer Nanodegree (nd035)

-This project implements Chat Room web application using WebSocket API
+This project implements Chat Room web application using WebSocket API.
+It also uses Thymeleaf template engine for UI

 How to run the project -
 1. mvn clean package